hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 min(expression) ## works!
 ```

+***
+**Exercise**
+1. Use the `samplegroup` vector we created in a previous lesson, and change that to an ordered factor such that KO < CTL < OE.

+***

 ### Dataframes

-Dataframes (and matrices) have 2 dimensions (rows and columns), so if we want to extract some specific data from it we need to specify the "coordinates" we want from it.
-We use the same square bracket notation but rather than providing a single index, there are *two inputs required*.
+Dataframes (and matrices) have 2 dimensions (rows and columns), so if we want to select some specific data from it we need to specify the "coordinates" we want from it.
+We use the same square bracket notation but rather than providing a single index, there are *two indexes required*.
 Within the square bracket, **row numbers come first followed by column numbers (and the two are separated by a comma)**.
 For example:

 	metadata[1, 1]   # first element in the first column of the data frame
 	metadata[1, 3]   # first element in the 3rd column